 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Rathbone has been recorded under many different variations, including Rathbone, Rawbone, Rathburn and others.

-Another 93 words (7 lines of text) are included under the topic Early Rathbone Notables in all our PDF Extended History products and printed products wherever possible.
+Another 268 words (19 lines of text) are included under the topic Early Rathbone Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Rathbone or a variant listed above: